October 30, 2017

-Rust stains on renders can be caused by flue pipes, satellite dishes, mild steel fixings, overflow pipes, etc. And they can cause an otherwise sound property to look unsightly.
+Rust stains on wall render can be caused by flue pipes, satellite dishes, mild steel fixings, overflow pipes, etc. And they can cause an otherwise sound property to look very unsightly.

-* Our tests showed positive results on all the renders we’ve tried it on except cement based render. (i.e. sand and and cement, which should be painted anyway – and in which case it too will be fine).
+Quick tip: Our tests showed positive results on all the renders we’ve tried it on except cement based render (i.e. sand and and cement, which should be painted anyway – and in which case it too will be fine).